Age structure

 Young age cohorts are smaller in developed economies

-The age structure in developing economies is pyramid shaped with older age classes successively smaller than younger classes.
-In developed economies, however, the biggest age groups are 30 to 59 years old.
-A temporarily accelerated decrease in births worldwide during the COVID-19 pandemic is reflected by the size of groups of children under 5.
+The age structure in developing economies is pyramid-shaped with older age classes successively smaller than younger classes.
+By contrast, in developed economies, the biggest age groups are 35 to 54 years old.
+A temporarily accelerated decrease in births worldwide during the COVID-19 pandemic is reflected by less children under 5 than in the next higher age group.
+Globally, in 2022, 59 per cent of people over 75 years were women, while only 48 per cent of children were girls.
+This imbalance can be seen in both developed and developing economies.

 Figure 2.
-Population pyramids, 2021
+Population pyramids, 2022

 (Percentage)

-In most economies, the age structure has seen a trajectory over time, where dependency ratios first decrease, due to shrinking proportions of children, and later increase, as more people reach an age of over 64.
+In most economies, the age structure has seen a trajectory over time, where dependency ratios first decrease, due to shrinking proportions of children, and later increase, as more people reach an age over 64.

 Figure 3.
 Dependency ratio by age structure